 He also works on scholarly and performing editions, and a number of his editions of nineteenth-century chamber music have appeared from Bärenreiter and Ut Orpheus Edizioni, the latter having published his Urtexts of a number of Harmoniemusik transcriptions of Beethoven.
 Collaboration with the UK-based wind group, the Albion Ensemble, has produced recordings of these on the Hyperion and Somm labels and performances at the Wigmore Hall in London.
 He has recently completed an edition of Anton Eberl’s chamber music with winds for A-R Editions.

-Professor Harlow is Vice Principal (Academic) at the Royal Northern College of Music in Manchester, UK, where he has worked since 2001.
+Professor Harlow worked as Vice Principal at the Royal Northern College of Music in Manchester, UK, until 2019.
 He was made Fellow of the College in 2008, and is now Emeritus Professor of Music of the RNCM